Minipoloalex/computer-security-foundations-logs/LOGBOOK4_ctf.md

 ### Affecting program execution/output

-By reading `my_script.sh`, if we put some variables in `env`, they will be read as environment variables for the `my_script.sh` program.
+By reading `my_script.sh`, we discovered that if we put some variables in `env`, they will be read as environment variables for the `my_script.sh` program.
+This script also executes the reader binary in /home/flag_reader.

 Furthermore, reading `admin_note.txt` led us to search for the `/tmp` folder and the permissions to write in it.
 So, we wrote an exploit which consists in a sequence of shell commands that changes the `LD_PRELOAD` environment variable and writes and compiles a library with our own implementation of the `access` function.